 If you feel that you have been the victim of police brutality, your first step is to document everything.
 Photograph any bruises or wounds, obtain records of any medical treatment, and get the names and contact information for any witnesses.
 Evidence of brutality is often hard to find shortly after the incident—gathering evidence quickly ensures a stronger case.
 The next step is to contact a Ft.
 Lauderdale criminal defense attorney.

-Rudenberg & Glasser P.A. is highly skilled and experienced and they can provide the precise, aggressive representation you will need.
+Rudenberg & Glasser P.A. is highly skilled and experienced law firm. and they can provide the precise, aggressive representation you will need.
 Proving a case of police brutality will mean proving that the force applied to you was excessive or unnecessary—something that cannot be proven without knowledgeable legal guidance.
 Holding officers accountable is complex and difficult, but we have shown ourselves to be up to the challenge.

 We recognize that sticky situations can occur at any time of day or night, which is why we offer our legal services to clients 24 hours a day, 7 days a week.
 In addition, we provide free consultations, so that clients do not have to make a financial commitment before meeting with us.
 If you want to find out more about the representation we offer for victims of police brutality or are interested in a free consult, contact our firm!